ProjectLocus/JoinMe/README.md

   * As a user I want to be able to invite one other person out to coffee.
   * As a leader of an organization I want to be able to invite everyone in a meeting to lunch.
   * As a user I want to be able to connect with new people in close proximity.
-* As a senior I want to be able to alert people around me that I am in need of medical attenttion.
+* As a senior I want to be able to alert people around me that I am in need of medical attention.
   * As a user I want to be able to alert people in the immediate vicinity that I am in danger.
   * As a user I want to be able to alert people of a fire.
 * As a user I want to able to receive invitations from other users.